Health, Nutrition & Exercise Sciences (HNES)

 HNES 467.
 EKG Monitoring.
 3 Credits.

-This course focuses on leadership, team-building, and professional communication in Dietetics.
-Leadership and communication theories will be applied to everyday practices to prepare participants to be successful leaders in the workforce. {Also offered for graduate credit - see HNES 668.}.
+This course focuses on leadership, team-building, and professional communication in Nutrition Science & Dietetics.
+Leadership and communication theories will be applied to everyday practices to prepare participants to be successful leaders in the workforce.
+Dual-listing: HNES 668.

 HNES 470.
 Professional Practices in Exercise Science.
 3 Credits.